A whole-body perspective on why your symptoms are communication, not failure.

 I must be doing something wrong.

-What I see instead is something very different.
+From my perspective I see something very different.

-They’re doing a great deal — just without enough clarity about what their bodies are actually responding to.
+They’re often doing a great deal — just without enough clarity.
+They don’t understand or realize what their bodies are actually responding to.

 A different starting point